Data replication

 Data directories can be added to the variable dataStorage, even if the Odilon server already contains stored objects.
 When the server restarts, Odilon detects the existence of one or more new data directories and runs a process to replicate the objects across all data directories.
 Unlike RAID 0, this process is asynchronous, and the server is available immediately, regardless of the time the process takes to replicate all the data into the new data directory.

-RAID 6 / Erasure Coding
+Erasure Coding

-It is a method of encoding data into blocks that can be distributed across multiple disks or nodes and then reconstructed from a subset of those blocks.
+It is a method of encoding data into blocks (called shards) that can be distributed across multiple disks or nodes and then reconstructed from a subset of those blocks.
 It has great flexibility since you can adjust the number and size of the blocks and the minimum required for recovery.
 It uses less disk space than RAID 1 and can withstand multiple full disk failures.
 Odilon implements this architecture using Reed Solomon error-correction codes.

 The supported configurations are: